The Development of Children’s Book

 The “Children’s Department” of the State Publishing House was founded in Leningrad in 1925.
 Its purpose was to create literature and art for children.
 This department was headed by both the poet S. Marshak and the painter Lebedev.
 They and their collaborators developed the method of children’s book illustration.

-Some of Marshak’s books with Lebedev’s illustrations, published in the mid-1920s, are recognized as classics of art for children.
-Lebedev’s lustrations for such books as The Circus, Today and Yesterday, The Ice-Cream and others have been received enthusiastically as most innovative by art historians who usually emphasize books containing representations of the new way of life.
+Some of Marshak’s books with Lebedev’s illustrations, published in the middle of the 1920s, are recognized as classics of art for children.
+Lebedev’s illustrations for such books as The Circus, Today and Yesterday, The Ice-Cream and others have been received enthusiastically as most innovative by art historians who usually emphasize books containing representations of the new way of life.

 There are no such representations in The Circus; nevertheless, it has the most innovative artistic structures that appropriately express the new epoch.
 This popular book was widely imitated.
 “The book’s drawings exploded the ordinary book page, or better put it, they organized it in an absolutely new way.
 These unprecedented drawings made a strong impression on the viewer.
 They were executed with a sense of humor, brightness, and joyful colors, and they were to determine the appearance of the majority of children’s books during that time” (E. Rachtanov, Rasskasi po pamiaty [Memoir’s Stories], Moscow, 1969, p.
 23).

 The Circus is conceived of as cascade of tricks: every page illustrates one circus trick.
 The participants of the performance look vibrant and, at the same time, like toys.
 They involve the spectator (adult as well as child) in the dazzling spectacle, created as a celebration of color.

 The pages look like compositions of the colors of the rainbow.
 The Circus actors for the most part wear red, yellow, and blue costumes.
 The equipment has the same colorful correlations.
 The drawings are rendered in primary colors, which look particularly picturesque and create a feeling of optimism.